 - Good prevention and preparation before any treatment as the body’s microcirculation is improved significantly

 - Perfect drainage during and after any surgery or treatment for the lymphatic and blood system

 - Sufficient cleaning for the human body’s organs (liver, kidney, lungs, etc.) and systems after chemical treatment, including chemotherapy and cancer removal operations.

-BAH uses a gentle approach for gradually building new good habits into the daily routine, providing life coaching in order to:
+BAH uses a gentle approach for offering A) a smooth leech therapy application process with B) ensuring the best possible results, AC) also gradually building new good habits into the daily routine, D) providing life and health coaching in order to: